Just like Heaven (2005 film): Music

-Theme song
+Theme song and score

-The title of this film is also that of a popular 1987 song, "Just Like Heaven" by The Cure.
+The title of this film is also that of a popular 1987 song, "Just like Heaven" by The Cure.
 Singer Katie Melua recorded a cover version of the song for the soundtrack of the film.
-Melua's version is played over the opening titles, and has lines such as "she said" changed to "he said" to maintain a heterosexual narrative.
+Melua's version is played over the opening titles and has lines such as "she said" changed to "he said" to maintain a heterosexual narrative.
 The original version by The Cure, as well as the remainder of Melua's version, are played over the closing credits.

 The orchestral score was written by Rolfe Kent, and orchestrated by Tony Blondal.